ankush-me/SynthText/README.md

 | `depth.h5`      | depth maps                                           |
 | `seg.h5`        | segmentation maps                                    |

-#### Download without BitTorrent
+#### Downloading without BitTorrent

-Download with BitTorrent is strongly recommended.
-If that is not possible, the files are avalable to download over http from `https://thor.robots.ox.ac.uk/~vgg/data/scenetext/preproc/<filename>`, where, `<filename>` can be:
+Downloading with BitTorrent is strongly recommended.
+If that is not possible, the files are also available to download over http from `https://thor.robots.ox.ac.uk/~vgg/data/scenetext/preproc/<filename>`, where, `<filename>` can be: